Building a REST Service with Scala

 }

-There are several methods of Customer DAO that are responsible for interactions with database.
+There are several methods in the Customer DAO responsible for interacting with the database.
 Specifically, Customer entities could be:

 db.withSession {